Somerleyton Hall

-Somerleyton Hall is a country house and 5,000 acre estate near Somerleyton and Lowestoft in Suffolk, England owned and lived in by Hugh Crossley, 4th Baron Somerleyton, originally designed by John Thomas.
-The hall is Grade II* listed on the National Heritage List for England, and its landscaped park and formal gardens are also Grade II* listed on the Register of Historic Parks and Gardens.
-The formal gardens cover 12 acre.
-Inspired by Knepp Wildland, Somerleyton is rewilding 1000 acre of the estate to which he has introduced free-roaming cattle, large black pigs and Exmoor ponies.
+Somerleyton Hall is a country house and 5,000 acre estate near Somerleyton in Suffolk, England.
+The hall is Grade II* listed on the National Heritage List for England, and its landscaped park and formal gardens are Grade II* listed on the Register of Historic Parks and Gardens.
+The property is owned and occupied by Hugh Crossley, 4th Baron Somerleyton, and the formal gardens cover 12 acre.
+Inspired by Knepp Wildland, Lord Somerleyton is rewilding 1000 acre of the estate, to which he has introduced free-roaming cattle, large black pigs and Exmoor ponies.

 History

-In 1240 a manor house was built on the site of Somerleyton Hall by Sir Peter Fitzosbert, whose daughter married into the Jernegan family.
+In 1240, a manor house was built on the site by Sir Peter Fitzosbert, whose daughter married into the Jernegan family.
 The male line of the Fitzosberts ended, and the Jernegans held the estate until 1604.
-In 1604 John Wentworth bought the estate.
-He transformed Somerleyton Hall into a typical East Anglian Tudor-Jacobean mansion.
+At that point, John Wentworth bought the estate.
+He transformed the main residence into a typical East Anglian Tudor-Jacobean mansion.
 It then passed to the Garney family.
 The next owner was Admiral Sir Thomas Allin, a native of Lowestoft.
 He took part in the Battle of Lowestoft (1665) and the Battle of Solebay at Southwold in 1672.
 Eventually, the male line of that family also died out.

-In 1843 Somerleyton Hall and Park were bought by the prosperous entrepreneur and MP Samuel Morton Peto.
-For the next seven years he carried out extensive rebuilding, creating an Anglo-Italian architecture masterpiece.
+In 1843, the Somerleyton estate was bought by the prosperous entrepreneur and MP Samuel Morton Peto.
+For the next seven years, he carried out extensive rebuilding, creating an Anglo-Italian architectural masterpiece.
 Paintings were specially commissioned for the house, and the gardens and grounds were completely redesigned.
 Peto had garden features designed by William Andrews Nesfield and Joseph Paxton.
 Peto's son, Harold Peto, became a noted garden-designer, but it is not known whether he was influenced by the gardens of Somerleyton.

-In 1863 the Somerleyton estate was sold to Sir Francis Crossley of Halifax, West Yorkshire, a carpet manufacturer, who, like Peto, was a philanthropist and a Member of Parliament.
+In 1863, the estate was sold to Sir Francis Crossley of Halifax, West Yorkshire, a carpet manufacturer who, like Peto, was a philanthropist and Member of Parliament.
 Sir Francis' son Savile was created Baron Somerleyton in 1916.
 The family motto is 'Everything that is good comes from above'.
-Hugh Crossley, 4th Baron Somerleyton inherited the hall in 2012 where he lives with his family.
+Hugh Crossley, 4th Baron Somerleyton, inherited the hall in 2012, where he lives with his family.

 The lake at Somerleyton Hall was used by Christopher Cockerell, the inventor of the hovercraft, to carry out his early experiments in 1955.